Find Trade Colleges

 Top Minnesota Trade Schools for an Award Taking 1 to 4 Years in Carpentry

 Our analysis found Rochester Community and Technical College to be the best school for carpentry students who want to pursue a undergraduate certificate in Minnesota.
-Rochester Community and Technical College is a small public school located in the medium-sized city of Rochester.
+Rochester Community and Technical College is a small public school located in the city of Rochester.

 The average amount in student loans that carpentry majors at Rochester Community and Technical College take out while working on their Undergraduate Certificate is $9,283.